desenvolvedorIcotrade/App.bot/blog/_posts/2017-12-06-simpler-javascript-support.md

 - **No lockfile required:** You can now use Dependabot on JavaScript projects that don't have a lockfile.
 We'll bump the requirements in your `package.json` to ensure they always cover the latest version
-- **Automatic lockfile detection:** Dependabot will figure out if you're using Yarn or npm (or both, or neither) automatically.
-No need to tell it when you get setup, or if you switch
+- **Automatic lockfile detection:** Dependabot will now figure out if you're using Yarn or npm (or both, or neither) automatically.
+No need to tell us when you get setup, or if you switch
 - **Yarn Workspaces support:** If you're working on a JavaScript monorepo then you might have heard of [Yarn Workspaces][yarn-workspaces].
 Dependabot now supports them, so you can keep your entire monorepo up-to-date easily